 “My father’s story is one that all people can learn from.
 His story is our story.
 It is powerful

 because it connects us to Indigenous people all over the world who have survived the atrocities

 of colonisation and have lived to tell the truth and demand justice.” – Trevor Byrne

 Second edition of ‘Arelhekenhe Angkentye; Women’s Talk’ out now!

 “I love this book.
 It holds so much value.
 Each poem is a gift and it has been put together with so much care.”

 ‘Lyapirtneme is an Arrernte word that means growing back, returning.
 It’s like if a bushfire went through the land, and all the trees burnt down, and the roots underground are still alive.
 When the rain comes you see little shoots growing out of the bottom of the tree, growing back again.’

 — Therese Perrurle Ryder, Arrernte Elder

-In this anthology twenty-one Arrernte women share poetry from the heart of the continent around the theme Lyapirtneme.
+In this anthology twenty-two Arrernte women share poetry from the heart of the continent around the theme Lyapirtneme.

-This publication is a partnership between Akeyulerre Healing Centre, NT Writers Centre and Running Water Community Press (formerly Ptilotus Press).
+This publication is a partnership between Akeyulerre Healing Centre, NT Writers Centre and Running Water Community Press.